Ubuntu Server

 FileETag None

-# Rewrite the path of socket.io
+# Rewrite socket.io path

 RewriteEngine On